Why did you start the International Rescue Mission of Love?

 When you rescue internationally, how does that impact the Goldens who need rescuing in Canada?

 Simply put, it doesn’t!
 Our international efforts complement our mission here at home.
 Domestic rescuing will always take precedence and we are actively expanding in Canada.
 In fact, our international rescue efforts have garnered so much publicity that it has helped put Golden Rescue on the map nationally.
-Right now, we have adopters in almost every province and although we are predominantly in Ontario and Quebec, our profile has increased dramatically and our long-term goal is to be a national rescue organization with foster families throughout the country.
+Right now, we have adopters in every province with volunteers and foster families throughout the country.

 What is your process to bring Goldens into Canada from other countries?

-We can only help countries where there are dedicated volunteers in the country who are organized, funded, and educated in the rescue process.
+We can only help countries where there are dedicated volunteers in the country of origin who are organized, funded, and educated in the rescue process.
 These street angels do the heavy lifting.
 Our job, although difficult at times, is small in relation to what these international volunteers must do.
 They rescue the dogs predominantly from the streets or forests.
 They put them in their own shelters, and then, if necessary, nurse them back to health.
 We work very closely with these rescue partners to ensure we are aware of any health concerns in the dogs selected to come to Canada.
-Goldens are checked by a veterinarian and tested for things like leishmania, and they must attest that they are in relatively good health prior to being approved to travel.
-Soon after they arrive in Canada, the Goldens are vet-checked again to ensure they meet Canadian health standards.
-If additional treatment is needed, our Director of Golden Care works closely with our veterinarian partners to develop a plan of care.
+Goldens are checked by a veterinarian and tested for things like leishmania and brucellosis.
+The Goldens are up-to-date on all their vaccinations and bloodwork and other tests are done.
+Soon after they arrive in Canada, the Goldens are vet-checked to ensure they meet Canadian health standards.
+If additional treatment is needed, our Director of Golden Care works closely with our veterinary partners to develop a plan of care.
 We are always working to ensure the safety, health, and well-being of the Goldens and humans involved, both here and abroad.

 How do you determine which Goldens come to Canada?

 We have met, in person, with the rescuers in Istanbul and Cairo and we trust our rescue partners implicitly.
-They know we will not take Goldens with contagious diseases or aggressive Goldens.
-They send us information and photos of Goldens they would like us to consider and we review and approve the ones we believe we can place.
+They know we will not take aggressive Goldens or those with contagious diseases.
+They send us information and photos of Goldens they would like us to consider and we review and approve the ones we believe we can rehome.
 In the true spirit of rescue, we also take some who need medical attention if we know we can help them.

 How do you know a potential adopter might be interested in an international Golden?